Rickyc14/Apple-Amazon-Google-Analysis/README.md

 # Apple-Amazon-Google-Analysis

-Very few companies can match the influence these three posses.
+Very few companies can match the influence these three possess.
 They are the trend-makers always trying to stay ahead of the curve, and despite not being immune to changes in the economic environment, they managed to thrive during all these years.<br>

 The archive above contains plot images, <em>xlsx</em> files with the data used in this project, and source code files.
 The data was obtained from [Yahoo finance](https://finance.yahoo.com/) using the [R software](https://www.r-project.org/).<br><br>